tychecoin/cryptocoin-android-wallet/doc/FAQ.md

 # FAQ

 ## What is it?
-- A **Swap** lightwallet for Android.
+- A **Cryptocoin** lightwallet for Android.
 You get to choose what remote node you want to connect to.
 No need to download the blockchain.

 ## What features does it have?

-- Uses Swap v3.0.2
+- Uses Cryptocoin v3.0.2
 - Support for Android >= 5.0
 - Mainnet
 - Recover wallets from mnemonic seed or from keys
-- *Street Mode* which will hide the XWP amount on the screen for security purposes
+- *Street Mode* which will hide the CRYPTO amount on the screen for security purposes
 - Multiple wallets
 - Support for accounts
 - View wallet details (address, keys, etc.)
 - View transactions including details and copy to clipboard
-- Spend XWP (handle with care on mainnet!)
+- Spend CRYPTO (handle with care on mainnet!)
-- Manually import existing wallet (by copying them to the Swap folder)
+- Manually import existing wallet (by copying them to the Cryptocoin folder)
 - Background updating (make sure you exit the wallet to stop updating to save some battery)
 - Access to daemon with username/password and nonstandard port
 - Only 5 decimal places shown in transactions (full amount in details - click on transaction)
 - All significant figures shown in balance
 - QR Code scanning - make sure to *ALWAYS* verify the scanned code is what it is advertised to be!
-- QR Code for receiving with conversion of XWP to USD/EUR and back through Coingecko API
+- QR Code for receiving with conversion of CRYPTO to USD/EUR and back through Coingecko API
 - Backup wallets to `backups` folder in main wallet folder (old backups are overwritten)
 - Rename wallets
 - Archive (=Backup and delete)
-- 1 default proxy remote node: *autonode.xwp.fyi:19950*; you can check the individual remote node via https://autonode.xwp.fyi
+- 1 default proxy remote node: *autonode.crypto.fyi:19950*; you can check the individual remote node via https://autonode.crypto.fyi
 - Node-o-matic engine will scan 10 available public remote nodes on Internet and automatically bookmark the best node for you

 ## How do I use a node with username & password?